 Uses of Solar Energy:

-• Electricity Generation: Solar panels convert sunlight into electricity for homes, businesses, and industries.
+- Electricity Generation: Solar panels capture sunlight and turn it into electricity.
+This electricity can be used in homes, offices, and even large industries.

 Examples of Solar Energy: